 What is an Arc Flash Hazard?

-The National Fire Protection Association (NFPA), defines Arc Flash Hazard as “a dangerous condition associated with the release of energy caused by an electric arc.”
+An arc flash hazard as defined by the National Fire Protection Association (NFPA), is "a dangerous condition associated with the release of energy caused by an electric arc.”

 Why is it hazardous?

 Accidents occur when electrical insulation or isolation between conductors is broken or can no longer withstand the applied voltage.
 An electrical safety accident can result from many different things, even something accidental as inserting a tool in the wrong place or dropping a tool into a circuit breaker or service area.
 In fact, an it can occur under any of the following conditions: a) if an employee is working on or near energized conductors or circuits, or b) moves near or contact the equipment, or c) a failure of the equipment occurs; any of these conditions may cause a phase-to-ground and/or a phase-to-phase electrical fault.

 The thermal temperature of an arc flash explosion can reach more than 5,000 degrees.
 This energy is in the form of a blinding flash of light and a deafening noise.
 In this explosion, a giant amount of concentrated energy is forced outward from the electrical equipment toward the electrical worker, spreading hot gases and molten metal.

 Every day in the United States, arc flash occurs from five to 10 times.
 These electrical safety accident events cause arc flash injuries (from the creation of pressure waves that can damage hearing or brain function and a flash that can damage eyesight and burn exposed and covered flesh) which can range from minor burn injuries to life threatening injuries and possible death for electricians who are not wearing personal protective equipment ppe.
 In addition to the electrical worker being injured, the fast-moving pressure wave, or arc blast can also injure other workers in the vacinity who can be struck by loose material such as pieces of equipment, metal tools, and other projectiles.